NREL/ATHENA-sumo/Congestion_Policies/README.md

 ## STEP 1: Ensure you have all dependencies

 All of the demand is driven by the CTA predictive model.
-This demand series is located on **Eagle** if it is not currently contained in the repo.
+This demand timeseries is located on **Eagle**, if it is not currently contained in this repo.
 It's location on Eagle is as follows:
 ```linux
 /projects/athena/sumo_data/predicted_demand/athena_sumo_v1.csv
 ```